Message-Passing Algorithms: Reparameterizations and Splittings: Previous Work

-If the algorithm converges to a collection of beliefs from which we can extract a unique estimate $x^*$, then we hope that the vector $x^*$ is indeed a global minimum of the objective function.
+If the algorithm converges to a vector of beliefs that are locally decodable to $x^*$, then we hope that the vector $x^*$ is a global minimum of the objective function.
+This is indeed the case when the factor graph contains no cycles.
+Informally, this follows from the correctness of dynamic programming on a tree.
+This result is well known, and we will defer a more detailed discussion of this result until later in this work (see Corollary \ref{cor:tree}).